Applying for Credit

 2 The first thing creditors will look at is your income.
 They will want to know how much you make each month.
 If you have other sources of income, such as rent that is paid to you or child support, these should also be listed on the application.
 The credit application will also ask you to list all your expenses.
 These include your rent, car or other loan payments, utilities, and other amounts you pay out each month.

 3 Creditors subtract your expenses from your income.
 This is the amount of money you will have left to pay back the loan.
 They figure out whether or not you will have enough to make the payments.
 This is the biggest factor in deciding if they will give you credit.

 4 Your age is also a factor in determining your credit risk.
 You must be at least 18 years old to be responsible for your own debts.
 Usually, they will not lend money to people younger than that.

 5 The application will ask you to list your present and past employers.
-People who have been at a job for a while are considered good risks.
+People who have been at a job for a while are considered to be less of a risk.
 You will also list your present address and how long you have lived there.
-People who move around a lot are not considered good credit risks.
+People who move around a lot are considered higher risks.
 You must also tell if you own your own home.
-This also makes you a better credit risk.
+Homeowners usually are considered to be a lower credit risk.

 Paragraphs 6 to 12:

 For the complete story with questions: click here for printable